 Lancôme La Vie Est Belle

-For the fragrance’s 2012 relaunch, a small chiffon scarf was added to the neck of the bottle for a touch of Parisian chic.
+For the fragrance’s 2012 relaunch, a small chiffon scarf was added to the neck of the bottle referencing the classic Parisian chic accessory.
 Actress Julia Roberts has been the face of the fragrance for many years.

 Guerlain Shalimar